Frequently Asked Questions

 18. WHAT KIND OF RETURN CAN I EXPECT ON MY INVESTMENTS?

-There are many factors that determine your investment performance, including your allocation and the return of the overall market.
-We’d need to have a conversation about your portfolio before we could predict the kind of long-term return you can expect.
+There are many factors that determine your investment performance.
+These factors include your allocation and the return of the overall market.
+We will need to have a conversation about your portfolio before we could anticipate the kind of long-term return you can expect.

 19. WILL YOU HELP ME INVEST MY 401(K) OR EMPLOYER-SPONSORED RETIREMENT ACCOUNT?